 Control valves are useful for the regulation of fluid flow and pressure to maintain processes and set points.
 These setpoints are the basic rate of flow, temperature, and pressure.
 It also controls the product parameters such as density, liquid level, etc.

-Body – The body of a control valve has a bonnet and trim parts.
+The body of a control valve has a bonnet and trim parts.
 It ensures both the static and differential fluid pressure and allows the flow.
 It also provides pipe connecting ends.

-- Actuator – Actuator is a pneumatic or hydraulic device that helps in the opening and closing of the control valve.
+The actuator is a pneumatic or hydraulic device that helps in the opening and closing of the control valve.

-2. Positioner- Positioner helps to maintain the movement of the actuator and gives the desired set point.
+The positioner helps to maintain the movement of the actuator and gives the desired set point.

-3. Accessories – The accessory parts of the control valve such as electro-pneumatic transducers, position indicators, etc also help to maintain the work of other valve parts.
+The accessory parts of the control valve such as electro-pneumatic transducers, position indicators, etc also help to maintain the work of other valve parts.

 Valve control is used to control the fluid flow by changing its shape as directed by the given signal.
-It sets focuses on the fluid flow rate, temperature, and the pressure applied.
-Its controls are based on fluid density, its concentration, levels, and many more.
+It sets focuses on the fluid flow rate, temperature, and pressure applied.
+Its controls are based on fluid density, concentration, levels, and many more.
 Its installation requires a valve body, positioner, actuator, and some necessary accessories.

 The control valve is categorized based on different parameters such as